Getting started with Bolt

 targets, with the type

-TargetSpec type is a wrapper for defining targets and allows you to pass a
+TargetSpec type is a wrapper for defining targets that allows you to pass a

 target, or multiple targets, into a plan.
 When you run this plan from the